marketing effectiveness

 These capabilities are the ingredients for developing a highly functional Marketing organization- one focused on improving efficiencies and effectiveness.
 Why does this matter?
 Firms with highly functional Marketing organizations experience more innovation, market share, growth and profit.

-Marketing Operations develops and implements the processes, systems, tools and skills necessary for Marketing to drive business results, to use data to make strategic decisions related to customers, the market and products, to make course corrections, and to measure and report on Marketing performance.
+Marketing Operations develops and implements the processes, systems, tools, and skills necessary for Marketing to drive business results, to use data to make strategic decisions related to customers, the market and products, to make course corrections, and to measure and report on Marketing performance.

-We have identified 27 distinct operations comprise the marketing workflow.
+We have identified 27 distinct operations that comprise the marketing workflow.
 These 27 workflow operations are grouped into five key marketing areas:

 1. strategic marketing (Upstream Marketing and pre-sale)